-- You have the right to get a free credit report from each of the credit bureaus at least once every 12 months.
+- You are entitled to get a free credit report from each of the three major credit bureaus at least once every 12 months.

 - You may be entitled to more than one free report every 12 months depending upon the state you live in.

 Other Ways to Get a Free Copy of Your Credit Report

 You can also receive a copy of your report for free if you’ve been denied any of the following:

 - Credit: This means any type of credit, whether it is a credit card, loan, or some other type of financial instrument.